Nishiket-singh/BidWise-Bidding-Website/README.md

 1. Download zip file.
 2. Extract it.
 3. Import group111 package as a maven project in eclipse to run the backend.The front end is in BidwiseClient package.
-Info for that is in that readme
+See at the bottom.
 4. Run EcommerceprojectApplication.java as a Java Application
 5. Import the postman collections and run all the collections.